 After leaving Sam and the horses at the water trough in front of the building the two men enter the Headquarters Building, and Jensen leads the way to an office door in the back of the main room.
 He knocks, waits for an answer, and enters the room with Boone right behind him.
 Jensen says, “Sorry to disturb you, Sir, but I’ve a Pawnee Scout named Raging Buffalo who has some papers for you.”

 Boone has the papers from the dead bandit leader in his left hand when he enters the room.
 He sees a major behind a desk, a man he knows, and Captain Johnstone standing beside the desk.
 Boone’s right hand is very quickly filled with his thigh pistol before anyone else can move.
 He smiles, and says, “Congratulations on the promotion, Major Stone.
-According to these papers I retrieved from the body of the man who was leading the bandits after the gold shipment you need to place Captain Johnstone under arrest for treason, or whatever you call it when an officer writes to a cousin to organize the theft of the government property under his protection.”
+According to these papers I retrieved from the body of the man who was leading the bandits after the gold shipment you need to place Captain Johnstone under arrest for treason, or whatever you call it when an officer writes to a cousin to arrange the theft of the government property under his protection.”
 Johnstone’s face goes white.

 Stone smiles, and says, “I don’t recognize the face, due to the beard, but I know the voice.
 We’re both a long way from Pennsylvania, Boone.
 What’s with the Pawnee name?”